Panda2340/MMDWD/README.md

 - a button on the pages for the sections that brings you back to the homepage
 - minor bug fix with page titles
 - link of the week
+- Old v2 links we added are being taken down (accident we made)

 New updates twice per week!